mjt91/mjt91.github.io/_posts/2023-06-26-everyone-needs-to-learn-git.md

 ---
-title: "Everyone in Business needs to learn git"
+title: Everyone in Business needs to learn git
 categories:
   - blog
 tags:
   - productivity
+excerpt: The case for better
 ---

 I love using git.
 I love the workflow.